 Protein is the building block of our muscles.
 The latest recommendations are 1/2 gram of protein per pound of body weight.
 So, if your child is 50 lbs, 25 grams of protein per day is sufficient for all his needs!
 A 100 pound child would need 50 grams of protein.

-So, here are our top 28 ideas to get more protein with breakfast.
-Your kids will love these!
+So, here are our top 28 ideas for a high protein breakfast for your kids.
+They will love these!

 1) Hard boiled eggs on toast

 Each egg has 6 grams of protein, bread has about 2 grams (but some has more) and then avocado’s have 4, giving this piece of toast, 12 grams of protein!
 This is a quick and easy high protein breakfast!

 Combining eggs and ground turkey in this breakfast burrito, we’ve packed 20 grams of protein in each one!

 We love this smoothie.
 The milk has 8 grams of protein, peanut butter has 8 grams, chia seeds have 2, and 4 in the tofu, giving this shake, 22 grams of protein!

 Even spinach has protein!
 Combine that with the cheese, and milk, and per cup, these little egg cups have 6 grams of protein.

 6) Kodiak Cakes